hiphops-io/hiphops-io.github.io/docs/integrations/github.md

     input:
       repo: "integration-test" # String - the repository the tag should be created in
       tag: "v23.01.05" # String - the name of the tag
-      tag_message: "Final version of v23.01.05" # Optional string - the message that will be provided with the tag.
-If not supplied this will default to the same value as tag
+      tag_message: "Final version of v23.01.05" # Optional string - The message that will be provided with the tag.
+Default: same value as tag
       sha: "fd16ba92cbe98ce1747e512ab234d67ce3cc4a07" # String - the SHA to create the tag for
 ```